colinbousige/StreamGCode/pages/about.md

 - Circles with inner grid
 - Spirals

-Select the wanted shape in the "App Navigation" dropdown menu at the top of the left sidebar to go to the corresponding app.
+Select the wanted shape in the sidebar menu to go to the corresponding app.

 ### Usage